Popular Topics

 Just like Gail Gibbons, the students are authors and illustrators.
 I’ve also included pages that can be customized however the student wishes.

-Gail Gibbons style pagespumpkin field page
+Gail Gibbons style pages

 To download your own copy to use with your students, click on the picture below.